gauge-sh/pare/README.md

 > [!NOTE]
 > This generally takes between 3s (when heavily cached) and 60s (no cache, heavy dependencies)

+> [!NOTE]
+> Make sure you are in a git repository.
+Pare uses the latest git hash to tag your deploy.

 Once the deploy is finished, you can verify with `pare status`:

 ```shell